-The Federal Administrative Court has accepted smell marks in principle, but denied protection in a particular case due to a lack of graphical representability.
+The Federal Administrative Court accepted olfactory marks in principle, but denied protection in a particular case due to a lack of graphical representability.

 The Federal Act on the Protection of Trademarks and Indications of Source differentiates between individual, certification, collective and geographical marks.